rosskevin/ts-esm-workspaces/README.md

 # ts-esm-workspaces

+## TL;DR - Don't do it...yet.

+Ok, so I’ve finally gotten far enough converting our internal libraries to figure out that attempting to make a small utility library ESM is fine, but it’s _not feasible_ (as of 6/8/2022) for anything complex because something is inevitably going to be CJS and it will either not be loaded by node or via `"moduleResolution": "nodenext"`.

+I have to go back to dual builds - One CJS and one ESM-like (but not totally), basically what we have been doing for years to allow for execution of node scripts that use CJS libraries as well as allow webpack to tree-shake ESM-like front end libraries.

 ## Status

 It builds!
 (This is the same as saying "it works on my machine").

 BUT when used in any larger application, it appears that you aren't going to feasibly be able to use `"moduleResolution": "nodenext"` for some time.
 If you use _any_ dependency that does not meet the ESM standard, you will have to switch to `"moduleResolution": "node"` and fake/hack the `main` in the `package.json` (at least for building purposes.
 I have a [test case on this branch](https://github.com/rosskevin/ts-esm-workspaces/tree/apollo-exports) and filed an issue with some helpful context here: https://github.com/microsoft/TypeScript/issues/49388

 ## Goals